MathieuDML/MathieuDML/README.md

 🌐 On a daily basis, I explore diverse realms of web and mobile development.
 I deploy my skills in design and development while refining my expertise in Scrum methodology for management and organization.

-🧀 Between lines of code, you'll probably find me pulling out the raclette machine 🧀
+🧀 Between lines of code, you'll probably find me pulling out the raclette machine. 🧀

 ### My Journey

-- 🎓 Currently pursuing a **Master's in Lead Development**
+- 🎓 Currently pursuing a **Master's in Lead Development**.
-- 🖥️ Advanced degree in web and mobile development
+- 🖥️ Advanced degree in web and mobile development.
-- 📚 BTS SIO with a focus on SLAM, specialized in **software solution development**
+- 📚 BTS SIO with a focus on SLAM, specialized in **software solution development**.
-- 📖 Baccalaureate in **STI2D**
+- 📖 Baccalaureate in **STI2D**.

 ### My Skills and Favorite Tools